lele-mathis/PortfolioProjects/README.md

 I then did some exploratory data analysis (EDA) again using MS SQL Server (Alt_Fuel_Stations_SQL_EDA.ipynb)

-Next I will visualize the cleaned data using Tableau.
+Next I am visualizing the cleaned data using Tableau and creating a dashboard.